Written on Nov 29, 2016 9:31:16 AM

 Why Auto Accident Settlements May Take a While

-There are a number of factors that can affect how quickly you can receive a car accident settlement, including:
+There are a number of factors that can affect how long car accident settlements take, including:

 Depending on the extent of your injuries, this could take many weeks or months.
-Also, your adherence to any treatment regimen recommended by your doctor may be a factor in your settlement.
+Also, your adherence to any treatment regimen recommended by your doctor may be a factor in your car accident case.

 Because of the above factors, a car accident settlement might take as little as a few weeks to process paperwork, or over a year.

 This is where having an experienced auto accident attorney on hand can help.
-By reviewing the particulars of your case and helping you organize your evidence, an attorney can help you be better prepared for the battle ahead.
+By reviewing the particulars of your case and helping you organize your evidence and working with the insurance company, a Florida car accident lawyer can help you be better prepared for the battle ahead.